Reductive quotients of klt singularities: Introduction

 \begin{introthm} Let $X$ be a Mori Dream Space.
 Let $G$ be a reductive group acting algebraically on $X$, and let $U \subseteq X$ be an open $G$-invariant subset admitting a good quotient $\pi\colon U \to U /\!/ G$.
 Then, the quotient $U /\!/ G$ is a Mori Dream Space.
 Moreover, if $\Spec R_X$ is of klt type, then $\Spec R_{U/\!/G}$ is of klt type. \end{introthm}

 In case $X$ and $U/\!/G$ possess only constant invertible global functions, the Mori Dream Space property of $U/\!/G$ was already known due to~\cite{Bae11}.
 However, as was shown in~\cite{HMT20}, this assumption is only needed to guarantee \emph{uniqueness} of Cox rings, c.f.~Section~\ref{subs:coxrings}.
-In a second step, using the characterization~\cite[Cor.~5.3]{GOST15}, we get the following unconditional statement on reductive quotients of varieties of Fano type.
+Using the characterization~\cite[Cor.~5.3]{GOST15}, we then get the desired unconditional statement on reductive quotients of varieties of Fano type.

 \begin{introcor} Let $X$ be a projective variety of Fano type, i.e., assume there exists a boundary $B$ on $X$ such that $(X,B)$ is klt and $-(K_X+B)$ is ample.
-Let a reductive group $G$ act on $X$, and assume that the action has been linearized in the ample line bundle $L$ over $X$.
+Let $L$ be an ample line bundle over $X$.
+Let a reductive group $G$ act on $X$, and assume that the action has been linearized in the line bundle $L$.
 Then, the GIT-quotient $X^{ss}_L/\!/G$ is of Fano type. \end{introcor} We remark that~\cite[Cor.~5.3]{GOST15} was reproved using the MMP in characteristic $0$ in~\cite[Thm.~4.1]{KO15}.
 Thus, the above statement does \emph{not} rely on characteristic-$p$-methods at all.

-The vanishing results for higher cohomology groups of nef line bundles on GIT-quotients of Fano manifolds discussed in~\cite{Sm00} and \cite{Scho05} then follow from the Kawamata-Viehweg vanishing theorem.
+The vanishing results for higher cohomology groups of nef line bundles on GIT-quotients of smooth Fano varieties discussed in~\cite{Sm00} and \cite{Scho05} then follow from the Kawamata-Viehweg vanishing theorem.
 Corollary~\ref{introcor:Fanoquotients} applies to many classically studied varieties such as moduli spaces of $n$ ordered (weighted) points on a line up to projective equivalence, \cite{HMSV12}.
 We emphasize that our result applies to GIT-quotients only; for example, normalized Chow quotients of Fano varieties do not need to be of Fano type, see Remark~\ref{rem:ChowQuotients} below.

 An interesting class of varieties obtained via GIT from invariant open subsets of $G$-representations (and hence of projective spaces) are moduli spaces of quiver representations, e.g., see \cite{Kin94} or \cite[Sect.~10.1]{Kir16}.
 Extending work done by Franzen, Reineke, and Sabatini in \cite{FRS20}, Corollary~\ref{introcor:Fanoquotients} immediately gives the following.